 INTP is my Myers-Briggs personality type, and it stands for Introverted, iNtuitive, Thinking, Perceiving.
 If you know about Myers-Briggs types and are familiar with INTPs, then you already know more about me than the vast majority of people I’ve ever known.
 INTPs make up about 1-3% of the population and are the rarest type among women.
 I am rational, analytical, nonconformist, detached, quiet, independent, imaginative, socially awkward, and hard to define.

 I’m married to an INTJ and we have a 4-year-old daughter, AJ, and a 1-year-old son, Buddy (those are their nicknames).
-We’ve moved around the country frequently and currently live in Phoenix, Arizona, but Alaska is home.
+We’ve moved around the country frequently and currently live in Alaska, which is home to us.
 I started this blog in 2013 as a place where I could share my thoughts about anything and everything, viewed through the lens of being an INTP and being a mom.
 It’s kind of an unusual combination.